This article is a guide to non-toxic sleeping gear for camping, including sleeping bags, liners, blankets, pillows, and mats.

 I started with the Lightspeed air mattress made of TPU, which is the one the folks most sensitive to chemicals use.

-Many with chemical sensitivities also like the Intex polyester air mattresses.
-I have an article on non-toxic air mattresses if you would like a more in-depth comparison.
+Many with chemical sensitivities also like some of the other options in the article on non-toxic air mattresses if you would to check out ones that are PVC-free.

 Inflatable Sleeping Mats